-Urk is a small fishing-village in the Netherlands, in which it is unlikely for many statisticians to live, let alone female statisticians.
-So, when we find a statistician in Urk, a female one moreover, in the microdata set, then she is probably the only one.
+Urk is a small fishing-village in the Netherlands, in which it is unlikely that many statisticians live, let alone female statisticians.
+So, when we find a statistician in Urk, a female statistician moreover, in the microdata set, then she is probably the only one.
 When this is indeed the case, anybody who happens to know this rare female statistician in Urk is able to disclose sensitive information from her record if such information is contained in this record.